 Blown fuses may be removed and replaced by using the fuse puller provided.
-The isolating switch must be open before attempting to remove any fuse.
+The isolating switch handle must be horizontal before attempting to remove or replace any fuse.

 The correct procedure for replacing fuses is described on the instruction sheet (NP 160P323H01) which is permanently fastened inside the door.
 This instruction sheet also lists the correct fuse rating and fuse part number for that particular starter.
 Starting in 1975, some fuses have "R" designations.
 The continuous amp rating indicated may be the same or higher than older fuses without "R" designations.
 In this case, replace by identical part number, disregarding the amp rating.